 If you are new to the world of forex trading, you may be wondering what a pip is.
 Short for "points in percentage", pips are the smallest incremental move that a currency pair can make.

-'Pips', 'spreads' and 'pipettes', are all common forex terms that new aspiring forex traders need to wrap their head around.
+'Pips', 'spreads', and 'pipettes', are all common forex terms that new aspiring forex traders need to wrap their heads around.

 Keep reading and take your time with this information, it is critical knowledge for all new traders entering the market to know exactly how forex trading works.